Dr Heather Nancarrow

-Dr Heather Nancarrow has held many state and national leadership roles in regard to policy on the prevention of violence against women.
+Dr Heather Nancarrow has a PhD in Criminology and Criminal Justice and has held many state and national leadership roles in regard to policy on the prevention of violence against women.

 In 2015-2016, Heather was Co-Deputy Chair (with Rosie Batty, 2015 Australian of the Year), of the Council of Australian Governments’ (COAG) Advisory Panel on Violence against Women.
 In 2008-2009, Heather was Deputy Chair of the National Council to Reduce Violence against Women and their Children, which produced Time for Action, the blue-print for the Council of Australian Governments’ National Plan to Reduce Violence against Women and their Children 2010-2022.

 Heather was the foundation Director of the Queensland Centre for Domestic and Family Violence Research, a position she held from 2003 until her move to ANROWS.
 During the 1980s Heather worked in various roles in women’s shelters and then as Co-ordinator of Community Education at the Queensland-wide Domestic Violence Resource Centre, During this time she was a member of a group of activists that successfully lobbied for the establishment of Chisholm Women’s Shelter (1984), the Migrant Women’s Emergency Support Service (1986), the Domestic Violence Resource Centre (1987) and the establishment of the Queensland Domestic Violence Taskforce (1987).